Visting the Maryland Historical Trust Library as a Historic Preservation Consultant

 The Architectural Survey Files are kept in binders by MIHP number, and include the full set of data submitted for any particular property.
 These typically include summary descriptions of the resource, a statement of significance, maps, photographs, negatives, and sometimes drawings.
 Scanned PDFs of most resources are linked through Medusa, though users should be aware that any recent additions to the paper files may or may not be included in the scanned PDF; the date on which the document was scanned is included on the Medusa record.

-GIS Maps are available for MIHP properties on the Library workstations.
-Mapped locational data is available using TNTmips geospatial software (instructions for using the software are provided on your visit).
+GIS Maps are available for MIHP properties on the Library computers using the Medusa Cultural Resource Information System.
 Available layers include not only the MIHP, but also National Register properties, "short DOE" (determination of NR eligibility) records, and locations of sites in the MHT Easement program.
 Paper USGS quad maps with marked property locations are also available in the Library.

 Architectural Reports are stored in the MHT Library; these include historic structures reports, survey reports, and other more extensive documentation of particular properties.
 Requests for copying will be granted on an as-needed basis and based on the condition of the material.
 There is a copying fee.